MonikaBer/Machine_Learning_Engineering/README.md

 ### mode:
 * basic - usage of basic model
 * complex - usage of complex model
-* ab - A/B experiment execute with usage of both models
+* ab - A/B experiment with usage of both models execution

 ## Model training: